WiIIiam278/HuskHomesDocs/README.md

 # HuskHomes
-A simple, hassle-free mySQL-based homes and player warps system.
-Supports homes across multiple servers through a Bungee network.
+HuskHomes is a simple, hassle-free mySQL-based homes, player warps and teleportation suite.
+Supports teleporting across multiple servers through a Bungee network.

 ## Features
 * Runs on a mySQL database with easy setup.